 \section{CapTrack: Capability-Level Forgetting}

 To assess forgetting in LLM post-training beyond parametric knowledge loss, we introduce \textbf{CapTrack}, a capability-centric framework for tracking model drift.
-CapTrack is motivated by the observation that post-training can alter model behavior that is not captured by general knowledge benchmarks, yet directly affects user experience.
-It consists of two tightly coupled components: (i) a structured taxonomy that decomposes LLM behavior into distinct capability groups, and (ii) an evaluation suite that operationalizes these capabilities through established benchmarks and targeted adaptations.
-An overview of the CapTrack taxonomy and the corresponding evaluation suite is provided in Table~\ref{tab:captrack_eval_suite}.
+CapTrack is motivated by the observation that post-training can alter model behavior in ways not captured by general knowledge benchmarks, yet directly affect user experience.
+It combines a structured taxonomy of LLM capabilities with an evaluation suite that operationalizes these dimensions through established benchmarks augmented with targeted adaptations and capability-specific metrics.
+An overview of the CapTrack taxonomy and evaluation suite is provided in Table~\ref{tab:captrack_eval_suite}.
 Together, CapTrack enables a multifaceted analysis of how post-training reshapes a model’s competence, behavior, and execution reliability.